EveTrona/a-html-practice-as-a-beginner/README.md

 # a-html-practice-as-a-beginner
+This is my self practice.

-This is the oringainal web:https://github.com/gitdagray/html_course
+# This is the original web:https://github.com/gitdagray/html_course